You’ve probably seen them before. Silverfish are pests you’ll find in many homes and libraries worldwide [1].

 13. Eliminate Clutter in Home

-Silverfish feed primarily on starchy materials, but they can also eat other items such as paper, cardboard, book bindings, and glue.
-To prevent the critters from taking up residence in your home, you’ll want to reduce clutter.
+Silverfish will feed on paper, cardboard, book bindings, and glue.
+To prevent these critters from lingering in your home, reduce clutter.

-Try to keep bookshelves tidy and organized, making sure books are kept tightly closed.
+Keep bookshelves tidy and organized, and ensure the books are tightly closed.

-You should also look around for any other materials, such as cereal boxes, old clothes, and newspapers, that may have collected dust over the years.
-These items should be thrown away so as not to provide any additional hiding spots for silverfish insects.
+You should also look for other materials, such as cereal boxes, old clothes, and newspapers, that may have collected dust over the years.
+These items should be thrown away to prevent them from providing additional hiding spots for silverfish.

 14. Citrus Peel

-Citrus peels are known to be a great natural repellent for these creepy crawlies, as they dislike the smell of citrus peels.
+Citrus peels are an excellent natural repellent for these creepy crawlies, as they dislike the smell.

-Just take some orange or lemon peels and place them in areas where you think silverfish are likely to visit, like drawers, bookshelves, and other storage areas.
+Just place some orange or lemon peels in areas you think silverfish are likely to visit, like drawers, bookshelves, and other storage areas.
 Replace the peels regularly.

-Silverfish thrive in dark, damp places during the day, which means that any kind of clutter or debris around the outside of your house is both a perfect habitat and a free ride inside.
+Silverfish thrive in dark, damp places during the day.
+This means that any clutter or debris around the outside of your house is a perfect habitat for these pests.

 So take action and clean up any mess, such as leaves and twigs.
-This will help keep silverfish out as well as make your house look better!
+Doing so will help keep silverfish out and make your house look better!

 16. Seal Dry Food in Airtight Containers

-The critters love to munch on dry goods like cereals, pasta, and rolled oats and will take advantage of any small openings they find to reach those treats.
+The critters love to munch on dry goods like cereal, pasta, and rolled oats, and they will take advantage of any small openings to reach them.

-So, keeping dry food tightly sealed away will eliminate most silverfish food sources.
+So, keeping dry food sealed away will eliminate most silverfish food sources.

 17. Diatomaceous Earth (DE)

-Sprinkle the DE powder along entry points, such as cracks, crevices, and other places to treat silverfish.
+Sprinkle the DE powder at entry points, such as cracks, crevices, and other areas where silverfish are active.

-The powder works by destroying the pests’ outer coating, causing them to dry out and die.
-In addition, you can also use it as a barrier around areas where you might find silverfish bugs crawling around.
+The powder destroys the pests’ outer coating, causing them to dry out and die.
+In addition, you can also use it as a barrier around areas where you might find silverfish crawling around.

 18. Natural Predators

-Silverfish have a number of natural predators, including spiders, centipedes, and even earwigs.
+Silverfish also have several natural predators.
+These include spiders, centipedes, and even earwigs.

-If you have a silverfish infestation, allowing these predators to remain in your home can help keep silverfish numbers down.
+Allowing these predators to remain in your home can help keep silverfish numbers down if you have a silverfish infestation.

 19. Vinegar

-Silverfish, like many other insects, cannot tolerate the smell of vinegar, so spraying it around your house will keep them away.
+Like many other insects, silverfish cannot tolerate the smell of vinegar, so spraying it around your house will keep them away.
 Be sure to spray in all the corners and cracks where they like to hide.

 20. Baking Soda

-Baking soda is an effective bug killer that is versatile.
+Baking soda is a versatile, effective bug killer.
 It is also one of the most cost-effective ways to control silverfish.

-You can kill silverfish using baking soda by adding enough to a bowl with a little water and some honey.
+You can kill silverfish with baking soda by adding enough water and a little honey to a bowl.
 Combine all the ingredients to make a smooth paste.

 Place the paste on several pieces of cardboard.
-After the silverfish eat the mixture, they will become dehydrated to the point of death.
-This works well in places that are difficult to reach, such as bookshelves.
+After the silverfish eat the mixture, they will become dehydrated and die.

 21. Essential Oils

 This is another effective way to repel silverfish.
-You can use essential oils such as cinnamon, peppermint, lavender, clove, or citronella oil to make a repellent spray.
+To make a silverfish-repellent spray, use essential oils such as cinnamon, peppermint, lavender, clove, or citronella.

-For the recipe, mix 15 to 20 drops of oil of your choice in a cup of water.
+Mix 15 to 20 drops of your chosen oil into a cup of water.
 Spray this homemade silverfish spray in the potential hiding spots.

 22. Wash Clothes in Hot Water

 Washing and drying clothes at high temperatures can kill silverfish and silverfish eggs.
-Just make sure it is safe to wash the material in hot water.
+Just ensure it is safe to wash the material type in hot water.

 Takeaway

-If you have a silverfish problem, it’s important to figure out where they’re coming from so you can cut off those entry points.
+If you have a silverfish problem, it’s essential to identify where they’re coming from so you can seal off their entry points.

-There are also plenty of natural solutions to eliminate them if they are already present.
-Try a few of these methods and see which ones work best for you.
+Plenty of natural solutions exist to eliminate them if they are already present.
+Try a few of these methods and see which ones work best.

 Add comment